David Bowie shuts down Jonathan Ross’s inane sexuality grilling in epic throwback video

-Bowie throughout his life fought against those who sought to squeeze him into something that he was not.
+Throughout his life, he fought against those who sought to squeeze him into boxes

-So, when British TV presenter Jonathan Ross attempted to pressure him into discussing his sexuality, he, with class and sass, clapped back.
+So, when British TV presenter Jonathan Ross attempted to pressure him into discussing his sexuality, he clapped back.
 Hard.

 Jonathan Ross repeatedly tried to get David Bowie to define his sexuality.
 He failed

-He appeared on Friday Night with Jonathan Ross show in 2002, and Ross quickly began to chat about the singer’s personal life.
+When David Bowie appeared on Friday Night with Jonathan Ross show in 2002, conversation quickly turned to the singer’s personal life.

-Enter Ross asking him whether he “minds” talking about his sexuality.
+Ross asked him whether he “minds” talking about his sexuality.
 “Sorry, why?”
 Bowie flippantly hit back.

-“What’s the deal,” Ross begins, “you were gay for a while, then you were not gay, but were you bisexual, were you pansexual, were you try-sexual?
+“What’s the deal,” Ross said, “you were gay for a while, then you were not gay, but were you bisexual, were you pansexual, were you try-sexual?

 “Because I thought being gay was like being in the Foreign Legion – once you joined, I didn’t think you were allowed back.”

-“I was incredibly promiscuous, and I think we’ll leave it at that,” he said, before adding: “Why would I go into [my dating history] when I could make a fortune by writing a book about it?”
+“I was incredibly promiscuous, and I think we’ll leave it at that,” he added, joking: “Why would I go into [my dating history] when I could make a fortune by writing a book about it?”

-When Ross clunkily asked him if he should try out “the man-love”, Bowie smoothly hit back: “Such a serious and life-challenging and changing question.
+When Ross clunkily asked if he himself should try out “the man-love”, Bowie hit back: “Such a serious and life-challenging and changing question.

 “The answer that I have for you would probably create such turmoil in your soul that I’m not sure you could actually withstand it or, in fact, last the rest of the show, so I’m quite happy politely and reluctantly not answer that question.”